smeschini-bioomics/rainbow-trout_project_code/09_Multi_omics/README.md

 It also creates targeted visualisations for:

-- Factor 3 scores by day and diet;
-- Factor 2 versus Factor 3, coloured by diet and shaped by temporal phase;
 - UMAP calculated from all model factors, coloured by diet and shaped by temporal phase;
-- factor-specific heatmaps for Factor 3 across the six views;
-- top positive and negative feature weights for Factor 3 in each view.
+- top positive and negative feature weights for selected factors in each view.

 Protein labels used in interpretation plots are added only after model fitting.
 The original MOFA feature names are not changed.